 It was going to be longer day, going on to St Arnaud, but Stefan was ahead and hadn’t registered in the Redhills hut log book when I arrived.
 So when Holger arrived later and hadn’t seen him on the track, I alerted the police.
-They control search and rescue and are an emergency service (dial 111).
-I was concerned that he may have had a fall on some of the steep sections.
-Luckily Redhills hut has mobile signal about 10 mins walk above the hut.
+The police control search and rescue and are an emergency service (dial 111).
+I was concerned that Stefan may have had a fall on some of the steep sections.
+Luckily Redhills Hut has mobile signal about 10 mins walk above the hut.
 Eventually I managed to contact him via mobile.
-He was off the hills.
+He was off the hills and had met up with Robert.
 Worries over and search and rescue cancelled.

 Later evening arrivals were Troy and Jordan, Nicolas, who has caught up with me again, and Ruben from the Netherlands.
 The latter two guys are travelling really fast, doing every km of the trail by foot.
 Purists in the TA trail jargon.